pfheatwole/thesis/source/foil_geometry.rst

    profile at specific points along the span.

-In some literature :cite:`gudmundsson2014GeneralAviationAircraft` these two steps are described as designing the *profile* and the *planform*, but this description is problematic due to inconsistent uses of the term *planform* across literature.
+In some literature :cite:`gudmundsson2014GeneralAviationAircraft` these two steps are described as designing the *planform* and the *profile*, but this description is problematic due to inconsistent uses of the term *planform* across literature.
 Specifically, in some cases the planform is the complete surface produced by the section chords, and in others "planform" refers to